fledo/virmire/README.md

 ------------

  - Global hotkeys will not work if they were registered in an elevated instance of PowerShell and you have UAC enabled. **Do not use an elevated instance of PowerShell**.
+ - Only a single keyboard layout is supported

 License
 -------